adohe-zz/Tech_Talk_again/README.md

 Over the last ten years, Leslie Lamport's [Paxos protocol][11] has become almost synonymous with consensus.
 Unfortunately, Paxos has two significant drawbacks.
 The first drawback is that Paxos is exceptionally difficult to understand.
 The second drawback is that the Paxos architecture is a poor one for building practical systems.
 As a result, practical systems bear little resemblance to Paxos.
 Each implementation begins with Paxos, discovers the difficulities in implementating it, and then develops a significantly different architecture.
 Just like the comment from Chubby implementers:

-	There are significant gaps between the description of the Paxos algorithm and the needs of a real-world system….the final system will be based on an unproven 	protocol.
+	There are significant gaps between the description of the Paxos algorithm and the needs of a real-world system…the final system will be based on an unproven protocol.

 Chubby has implementated Paxos-like algorithm.
 ZAB (ZooKeeper Atomic Broadcast), which is used in ZooKeeper, also a Paxos-like algorithm.
 The main conceptual difference between Zab and Paxos is that it is primarily designed for primary-backup systems, like Zookeeper, rather than for state machine replication.
 For Raft, it is just an alternative to Paxos.